 The City of San Francisco was an early supporter and advocate for the National AIDS Memorial, approving a plan in 1991 to restore a dilapidated and unusable part of Golden Gate Park - the de Laveaga Dell – to create and maintain the 10-acre memorial in the Grove.
 Guided by the Recreation and Park Department, a team of prominent architects, landscape architects, and designers, along with a committee of volunteers, dedicated countless hours to create a landscape plan that would be fitting as a timeless living memorial.
 That work led to the groundbreaking and first Community Volunteer Workday for the AIDS Memorial in 1991.

-That time represented some of the darkest days of the pandemic, with nobody knowing what the future held for AIDS or how many more would die from the disease.
-That devastated community came together, to create the AIDS Grove, first as a place where all lives touched by AIDS could gather in solidarity, in the midst of widespread prejudice and stigma.
+That time represented some of the darkest days of the HIV and AIDS crisis, with nobody knowing what the future held for HIV and AIDS or how many more would die from the disease.
+That devastated community came together to create the AIDS Grove, first as a place where all lives touched by HIV and AIDS could gather in solidarity in the midst of widespread prejudice and stigma.
 What began as a comforting garden setting for compassion and remembrance evolved into an important national memorial dedicated to all those lost, as well as to keeping the history of the epidemic alive.
+That dedication, commitment and support set in motion legislation spearheaded by U.S. Representative Nancy Pelosi and signed into law by President Bill Clinton in 1996 making the Grove this nation's sole federally-designated National AIDS Memorial.

 Our work helps ensure that the lives of people who died from AIDS are not forgotten and the story of AIDS is known by future generations - so that never again will a community be harmed because of fear, silence, discrimination, or stigma.